Freie-Netzwerker/ttn-gateway-containers/README.md

 # Pro Tips

 - At some point if you would like to add a second gateway, third gateway, or a hundred gateways, all you need to do is to add a new device to your existing Application.
-You needn't upload any new software to Resin, because Resin already knows what software belongs on the gateway.
+You needn't upload any new software to Balena, because Balena already knows what software belongs on the gateway.
 So long as the environment variables are configured correctly for that new device, it'll be up and running immediately after you burn an SD card and boot it.

-- Resin will automatically restart the gateway software any time you change the environment variables.
+- Balena will automatically restart the gateway software any time you change the environment variables.
 You'll see this in the log.
-Also, note that Resin restarts the gateway properly after power failures.
+Also, note that Balena restarts the gateway properly after power failures.
 If the packet forwarder fails because of an error, it will also automatically attempt to restart.

 - If you'd like to update the software across all the gateways in your device fleet, simply do the following:
   ```